apache/flink/docs/faq.md

 The parallelism can be set in numerous ways to ensure a fine-grained control over the execution of a Flink program.
-See [Configuration](config.html#common-options) for detailed instructions on how to set the parallelism.
+See the [Configuration guide](config.html#common-options) for detailed instructions on how to set the parallelism.
+Also check out [this figure](config.html#configuring-taskmanager-processing-slots) detailing how the processing slots and parallelism are related to each other.

 ## Errors